(CNN)Here's a look at the Sandy Hook Elementary School shootings in Newtown, Connecticut.

-December 15, 2012 - Connecticut State Police release the names of the victims: six adult women, 12 girls ages six and seven, and eight boys, also ages six and seven.
+December 15, 2012 - Connecticut State Police release the names of the victims: six adult women and 12 girls and eight boys, all ages six and seven.

-December 16, 2012 - President Barack Obama visits with the relatives of those who were killed.
-He also attends an interfaith vigil and says, "We can't tolerate this anymore.
+December 16, 2012 - President Obama visits with the relatives of those who were killed.
+He also attends an interfaith vigil.
+"We can't tolerate this anymore.
 These tragedies must end, and to end them we must change."

 December 17, 2012 - Connecticut Governor Dan Malloy announces a statewide moment of silence on Friday, December 21.
 He also requests that bells be tolled 26 times in memory of the victims.

-January 8, 2013 - Governor Malloy announces the names of the people who will serve on the Sandy Hook Advisory Commission, a panel that will review current policy and make recommendations on public safety, mental health and violence prevention policies.
+January 8, 2013 - Governor Malloy announces the names of the people who will serve on the Sandy Hook Advisory Commission, to review current policy and make recommendations on public safety, mental health and violence prevention policies.

-November 25, 2013 - Connecticut state officials release a report closing the investigation into the Sandy Hook Elementary School shooting, and confirm that Adam Lanza had no assistance and was the only shooter.
+November 25, 2013 - Connecticut state officials release a report closing the investigation into the shooting, and confirm that Adam Lanza had no assistance and was the only shooter.